eugenefil/mtluakernel/README.md

 Create new notebook by clicking New -> Notebook.
 In the "Select Kernel" dialogue choose "Minetest Lua".

 Start Minetest.
-Create and start a world with the aforementioned mtluarunner mod enabled.
+Create and start a world with the [mtluarunner](https://github.com/eugenefil/mtluarunner) mod enabled.
 To test connection to Minetest execute the following Lua code in a notebook cell:

 ```lua
 print(minetest.get_version())